intel/zephyr.js/README.md

 source $ZEPHYR_BASE/zephyr-env.sh
 ```

-**Note** You only need to do this once after cloning the git repository.
+**Note**: You only need to do this once after cloning the git repository.

 #### Building Linux target
 You can build the "linux" target on MacOS using BOARD=linux, follow instructions